rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/security.md

 Where,

-- `HOST` is the ip of any machine on your RethinkDB cluster.
+- `HOST` is the ip of any server on your RethinkDB cluster.
-- `3000` can be changed to any port that is available on your local machine.
+- `3000` can be changed to any port that is available on your local server.

 Then open your browser: